mithril-security/blindai/docs/docs/getting-started/confidential_computing.md

 - During the attestation process, we **verify that the application code** in the enclave has not been modified or tampered with.
 - We also **verify the authenticity of the enclave (and OS in the case of Nitro enclaves)**.
 - If attestation is successful, **communication** between the client and enclave is **established using TLS**.
+- TEEs, like any other technology, don't solve every problems.
+They **have limitations** and it is important to keep them in mind.

 If you haven’t already, you can check out our [Quick Tour](quick-tour.ipynb) to see a hands-on example of how BlindAI can be used to protect user data while querying AI models.